Codeine Cough Syrup: Abuse & Treatment

 • Permanent psychosis

-There is also a risk of overdose when using codeine cough syrup.
-Opioids can depress breathing to the extent of oxygen deprivation.
+There is also a risk of codeine overdose when using this type of cough syrup.
+It can lead to a number of serious health effects including respiratory depression to the extent of oxygen deprivation.
 Mixing alcohol and opioids intensifies the effects of both substances.

 The other primary risk of using cough syrups containing codeine is the risk of developing an opioid addiction.